jasonandrewth/react-query-shopify/README.md

 This will generate types with react-query and GraphQL Codegen as specified in the `codegen.yml` Check out this [blog post](https://nhost.io/blog/how-to-use-graphql-code-generator-with-react-query) for an intro to this stack.
 Curently when types are generated they are stored in src/generated/graphql.ts but with the old version of reaxt-query.
 To make it work simply update the import to `from "@tanstack/react-query"`
-The Schema comes directly from the API Endpoint your querying so right now, in the `codegen.yml`, this secret is exposed but ideally you should store in an .env file.

 ```
 //.env file in project root